 Plot commands are maintained in a plot history for each window, ensuring that all your plotting within a session is preserved.
 To navigate the history, use the arrow buttons on the plot window toolbar, or Ctrl+Alt+F11 and Ctrl+Alt+F12.
 You can also remove single plots or clear all plots from the window again using toolbar buttons or the R Tools > Plots menu commands.

 To see the entire collection of plots, open the plot history window using the toolbar button or R Tools > Plots > Plot History Window.
-This gives you a list of thumbnails for the plots that have been displayed in that window, grouped by the different plot windows (or devices).
+The history gives you a list of thumbnails for the plots that have been displayed in that window, grouped by the different plot windows (or devices).
 Using the zoom buttons on the toolbar changes the size of the thumbnails.

 Programmatically manipulating plot windows